Romanian traditional clothing: Straw hats

 Straw hats are worn by men (and women) throughout Romania in the summer.
 Straw hats vary in style from region to region although regional differences are now becoming less common as the straw version of the trilby takes over.

 In Maramureș, traditional straw hats (clop, pl. clopuri) are very small, while in Satu Mare, Arad, Transylvanian Plain hats have a high crown.
 The tallest – around 30 cm – can be found in Codru.
-In Oltenia and Teleroman, along the Danube, flat-brimmed straw hats with rounded crowns are worn.
+In Oltenia and Teleorman, along the Danube, flat-brimmed straw hats with rounded crowns are worn.
 In Maramureș and Oaș Country, men also often wear their "clopuri" in the winter.